github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/codeql-code-scanning-for-compiled-languages.md

 For Swift analysis, you must always explicitly install dependencies managed via CocoaPods or Carthage before generating the {% data variables.product.prodname_codeql %} database.

-For Swift, the `autobuild` process tries to build the biggest target from an Xcode project or workspace.

 {% endif %}

 ## Adding build steps for a compiled language